Lrapava/CS106A-homework/assignment3/extension/README.md

 * Velocity coefficient
 * Framerate indicator
 * Karma stat (chance of new ball spawning after a wall break)
+* Compilation to `.jar` files for portability via custom build scripts

 These features allow this program to be an accelent showcase of how FPS and velocity affect collision detection.